Matthew Kenworthy's Research

 The optical layout of his Lyot coronagraph is shown below:

-The telescope focuses light from both the star and the planet at the Focal Plane, where a mask then blocks out light from the star, but the planet (which is in a slightly different place on the sky) is not blocked by the mask.
+The telescope focuses light from both the star and the planet at the Focal Plane (FP), where a mask then blocks out light from the star, but the planet (which is in a slightly different place on the sky) is not blocked by the mask.
 A lens takes the light from the FP and forms a Pupil Plane (PP).
 Here, the planet's pupil is an even disk of light, but for the star, the presence of the metal disk in the FP causes light to be redistributed into a series of bright rings.
-A mask with a diameter smaller than the full telescope pupil image diameter then blocks most of this scattered star light - this is called a Lyot stop.
+A mask with a diameter smaller than the full telescope pupil image diameter, called the Lyot stop, then blocks most of this scattered star light, but at a cost of blocking some of the planet light as well.
 A second lens then reimages the pupil to form the final sky image on the detector.

 By having no FP mask, there is no spurious diffraction in the PP. Instead there is the APP Coronagraph, which modifies the point spread function (PSF) of all objects in the field of view of the coronagraph.

-The APP is completely insensitive to vibrations in the telescope and the AO system tip-tilt correction, it is a very simple coronagraph, consisting of only one opti, and the phase pattern is a smoothly varying function of position, with no discontinuities or vortex singularities.
-Mathematically ideal coronagraphs with these types of discontinuity are challenging to manufacture and can result in degradation of the coronagraphic null and reduced imaging performance.
+The APP is a very simple coronagraph consisting of just one optic: it is completely insensitive to vibrations in the telescope and the AO system tip-tilt correction, and the phase pattern is a smoothly varying function of position, with no discontinuities or vortex singularities.

-The original APP coronagraph introduced phase variations in the wavefront using differing Optical Path Differences (OPDs) of Zinc Selenide.
+The original APP coronagraph introduced phase variations in the wavefront using differing Optical Path Differences (OPDs) of Zinc Selenide, realised by varying the thickness of the optic over the region of the telescope pupil.
 Since this is an inherently chromatic process, it restricted the bandwidth of the APP.

 Panchratam phase can be introduced using the fast axis orientation of a birefringent liquid crystal, which then introduces a phase retardance depending on the orientation of the fast axis.
 Working with Michael Escuti at NCSU, we can then realise complex phase patterns that are not possible using the diamond turned Zinc Selenide technique.

 The liquid crystal layers are still chromatic, but multiple layers of liquid crystal can be added on top of each other and the layers align themselves automatically, building up a more achromatic sandwich.
-Typically three layers will make a 100% bandwidth coronagraph.
+Typically three layers will make a coronagraph that works over 100% of the total bandwidth.

-We have tested this new Vector APP coronagraph in the laboratory at Leiden and we have demonstrated its performance over a 50% bandwidth with two layers in Otten et al. (2014), Optics Express.
+The prototype vector APP (vAPP) coronagraph was tested at optical wavelengths in the laboratory at Leiden observatory, demonstrating its performance over a 50% bandwidth with two layers in Otten et al. (2014).

 By using a combination of quarter wave retarder and Wollaston prism, two simultaneous PSFs with complementary dark holes are produced, along with the broadband performance, making this a highly robust coronagraph for exoplanet detection and characterization.